xyleth/thebesDocs/content/moves/basicmoves.markdown

 ## Aid/Hinder

+When you **_take the time to aid or hinder another PC_**, roll+Cx.

+- On a 10+ they are `elevated` or `degraded`, your choice
-When you **_take the time to aid or hinder another PC_**, they are `+boosted` or `+glitched`, your choice, but you share in any consequences of their action.
+- On a 7-9 they are `boosted` or `glitched`, your choice, and you share in the consequences of their action
+- On a 6- there is no affect on their roll

 Only one person may Aid/Hinder any given action.
+Aid/Hinder does not nest - you can't aid someone's aid roll, or hinder an aid roll to cancel it out, etc.

 ## Assess the Situation